 - Collaboration makes monumental efforts more accessible.
 Your success will make other organizations want to join your work and add their expertise.

 - No one wants to be forgotten.
 For community-dependent nonprofits, an out-of-sight status has the potential to be fatal.

 - You exist to support those in need.
 Are you making it easy for them to find you?

 - Our community is filled with people with reasons to support the work you are doing.
 Take every opportunity to get your message in from of them.

 - Include information about your successes, including your NHF grant award, in publications you produce for internal and external distribution, including:

 - Printed and digital newsletters

-- Film a 3-5 minute video and post it to your social channels
+- Film a 3-5 minute video about your project and post it to your social channels

-- Content (blog or vlog post/images) on your websites
+- Add content (blog or vlog post/images) on your websites

 - Email your supporters